EEG brain activity

 Coping and support

-If you're living with a seizure disorder, you may feel anxious or stressed about what your future holds.
-Stress can affect your mental health, so it's important to talk with your health care provider about your feelings and seek ways you can find help.
+It can be stressful to live with a seizure disorder.
+Stress can affect your mental health, so it's important to talk with a health care professional about your feelings, who can suggest ways you can find help.

 Your family can provide much-needed support.
 Tell them what you know about your seizure disorder.
 Let them know they can ask you questions, and be open to conversations about their worries.
-Help them understand your condition by sharing any educational materials or other resources that your health care provider has given you.
+Help them understand your condition by sharing any educational materials or other resources.

 Meet with your supervisor and talk about your seizure disorder and how it affects you.
 Discuss what you need from your supervisor or co-workers if a seizure happens while at work.
-Consider talking with your co-workers about seizure disorders — you can widen your support system and bring about acceptance and understanding.
+Consider talking with your co-workers about seizure disorders.
+This may help you widen your support system.
+It also may bring about acceptance and understanding.

 You're not alone